 Buyers should find an experienced real estate agent who will work through the auction process with them, and to assist you in research and closing the auction sale.

 Another method to purchase a foreclosed home without attending a foreclosure auction is through listing agents who deal with REOs, or real estate owned, properties.

-REO sales are structured like a typical home sale, except the property is owned by the bank.
+REO sales are structured like a typical home sale, except the property has already been foreclosed on and is now owned by the bank.
 REO sales tend to be more procedural, for example the sale may require sign-off by the bank’s board of directors.
 An REO listing agent’s job is to help market and close these sales.

 It’s important to understand that the listing agent works for the bank.
 REO properties are ones that have been previously foreclosed and have gone to auction, but did not sell.
 They are usually in fairly poor condition.
 The bank may have fixed major issues with the home to make it habitable.
 And the bank generally cleans up most title issues (but not always!).

 There can still be significant issues with REO homes, so be careful about buying them sight-unseen.
 It is recommended that you have an experienced representative (e.g. a Realtor) to assist you if you cannot be physically present in an REO purchase situation.

 Other Ways to Buy Foreclosed Homes Remotely

 Foreclosed homes can be found through government agencies, insurers, and the Internal Revenue Service (IRS).